-A COM must ensure that any health professional providing health services, through a physician-provider-patient relationship, must recuse him/herselfthemselves from the academic assessment or promotion of the student receiving those services.
+A COM must ensure that any health professional providing health services, through a providerpatient relationship, must recuse themselves from the academic assessment or promotion of the student receiving those services.

 A COM must provide a copy of the recusal policy annually to students and faculty.